henhouseai/henhouse/context/TypeScript.md

 - Debug data automatically displayed in separate overlay

 **Debug Options State**:
-- Always present but collapsed by default
+- Always present in footer but collapsed by default
-- No need to show/hide during submit
+- Collapses automatically when form is submitted
 - User expands when needed

 ### Redirect Handling